ntm-development/weebyapi-guide/guide/weeby-api/webhooks.md

 Click <kbd>Save</kbd>!

 #### Testing
-We're now ready to test our webhooks, to ensure the webhooks are working, click on the <kbd>Send Test</kbd> button.
+You are now ready to test webhooks!
+To ensure the webhooks are working click on the <kbd>Send Test</kbd> button.

 ![Send Test](./images/send-test.png)